-1. INTRODUCTION
+1. Introduction

-With the advent of electronic marketplaces, scale limitations as encountered in the brick-and-mortar world no longer apply: the supply side of the market is no longer restricted by geographical considerations or lack of physical (shelf) space.
-At the same time, novel problems are encountered, like how consumers can find their way in a large marketplace where very many suppliers offer their products.
+With the advent of electronic marketplaces, scale limitations as encountered in the brick-and-mortar world no longer apply.
+At the same time, novel problems are encountered, like how consumers can find their way in a large marketplace.

 To this end, a mechanism provided by a central party is desired to propose relevant shops and products to a consumer in e.g. a virtual shopping mall.
 A central filtering scheme implemented by a trusted third party is a feasible solution for several different business areas.
 It uses knowledge of both the user and of the shops, as well as knowledge on the product domain to centrally determine the resulting matches and present them to the user.
-This approach is used in recommender systems like Amazon and eBay [Schafer et al. 1999] to recommend goods on specific domains such as books and CD's, and in shopbots or pricebots [Greenwald and Kephart 1999], as for instance Bargain-Finder [Krulwich 1996].
-A prototype called MATE [Owen et al. 1999] also takes shops into account: merchant agents receive the profile of the consumer, and each suggests one or more products.
+This approach is used in recommender systems like Amazon and eBay [1] to recommend goods on specific domains such as books and CD's, and in shopbots or pricebots [2], as for instance BargainFinder [3].
+A prototype called MATE [4] also takes shops into account: merchant agents receive the profile of the consumer, and each suggests one or more products.
 A personal consumer agent filters the appropriate products and ranks the remaining products according to the consumer's preferences.
 Also, in this approach, significant knowledge on a product domain should be incorporated in the personal consumer agent, being a task of a central party to provide.
 Keyword profiling is also a popular method for ranking online sites in search engines.
-This amounts to contracts for charging monetary amounts for increased visibility, given specific keyword entries, e.g. [http://www.google.com; http://www.overture.com; http://www.worldmall.com].
+This amounts to contracts for charging monetary amounts for increased visibility, given one specific keyword entry, e.g. [5, 6].
 These technologies currently have a static and limited nature.